 Travel and Tourism.
-In 2007, the arts, entertainment, recreation and accommodations industries contributed 3.1 percent to Massachusetts total GDP (real 2000 dollars).
-The Massachusetts Office of Travel and Tourism (MOTT) reported an annual increase of 1.7 percent in museum and attraction attendance, 12.2 million visitors, in 2008.
-January 2009 museum and attraction attendance was up 1.1 percent compared to January 2008.
+In 2007, the arts, entertainment, recreation and accommodations industries (does not include food services and drinking places sub-industries) contributed 1.5 percent to Massachusetts total GDP (real 2000 dollars), a 0.1 percent difference from 2001.
+The Massachusetts Office of Travel and Tourism (MOTT) reported an annual increase of 1.7 percent in museum and attraction attendance, 12.2 million visitors, in 2008, April 2009 museum and attraction attendance was up 5.3 percent compared to April 2008.